quarterstar/nixtra/docs/04-hardening.md

 > Some ISPs only provide IPv6 addresses and not IPv4.
 Check if your ISP provides you with an IPv4 address with `ip addr`.

 ## Spoof the Tor Exit Node IP Address in Tor Browser

+> [!IMPORTANT]
+> Following this section is redundant; Nixtra's `flagship-hyprland` environment already implements these recommendations with the flavors mechanism.

 > [!WARNING]
 > This section explains how you can mask your Tor IP address by configuring a proxy to be used after traffic leaves the exit node.
 This may reduce your anonymity if done improperly.
 Make sure to restrict your usage of the Internet while this strategy is in use such that you cannot be tracked across several sites, but instead only the ones that block you.